 The good news is that change is afoot.
 Part of what fathers and their sons (ages 13 and above) receive during our 5 Night Father-Son Adventures is just that… training, instruction, imparting, equipping, and empowering.
 No-one leaves our 5 Night Father-Son Adventures without an answer to the question, “What does it mean to be a real man?”.
 Fathers and sons alike are initiated over 5 Nights / 6 Days, and to the question, things for them and their relationships are for the most-part, never the same again.

 Our next 5 Night Father-Son Adventures are already filling quickly, so please register now to avoid disappointment.

-You can see some photographs and read the testimonials from the fathers and the sons, from one of our recent 5 Night Father-Son Adventures here… http://fatheringadventures.squarespace.com/blog/2011/7/13/inside-one-of-our-5-night-father-son-adventures.html .
+If you’d like to see more photos and read more testimonials from the sons and fathers at our most recent 5 Night Father-Son Adventures, than follow the following web-link here… http://fatheringadventures.squarespace.com/blog/2011/7/13/inside-one-of-our-5-night-father-son-adventures.html .

 I hope to see you and your son there.